-You will be delighting all your sense here, from the delicious Japanese food, to mesmerizing arts and fascinating cultures, and to rich history and refine architecture.
-Also boasting 17 UNESCO World Heritages sites, it is a country one have to marvel with.
+You will be delighting all your sense here, from the delicious Japanese food to mesmerizing arts and fascinating cultures, and rich history and refined architecture.
+Also boasting 17 UNESCO World Heritage sites, it is a country one has to marvel with.

 There are many famous tourist attractions in Kanto, especially in places like Tokyo, Kamakura, Hakone, and Yokohama.